matteo-hertel/archive/README.md

 5. Once completed, please upload your work to GitHub and invite moin@appsumer.io to the repository.
 If you do not have a github account, please send the completed work to the same email address.

+##Instructions

+Please note, the instructions are making the following assumptions:

+*   PHP is installed available in PATH and all the Laravel dependencies are met
+*   node, npm and gulp are installed and available in PATH